-ORS job announcements are distributed to community-based agencies and the internet to attract qualified individuals, particularly individuals with disabilities and minority backgrounds.
-ORS has recruited and retained a number of qualified individuals with disabilities (20) (visual impairments, Deafness, psychiatric/ emotional, physical disabilities, etc) and minority backgrounds (7) (bi-lingual case aides, and counselor).
-ORS actively recruits graduate students with disabilities and minority backgrounds for the practicum and internship program.
-ORS has had 19 graduate students for internships over the past few years, of which 9 were hired as Masters level Rehabilitation Counselors.
-ORS will continue to explore long-term strategies in FFY 2011 for recruitment of personnel from diverse cultural backgrounds.
-Personnel Standards Describe the state agency's policies and procedures for the establishment and maintenance of personnel standards to ensure that designated state unit professional and paraprofessional personnel are adequately trained and prepared, including: - 1. standards that are consistent with any national or state-approved or -recognized certification, licensing, registration, or, in the absence of these requirements, other comparable requirements (including state personnel requirements) that apply to the profession or discipline in which such personnel are providing vocational rehabilitation services; and - 2. to the extent that existing standards are not based on the highest requirements in the state applicable to a particular profession or discipline, the steps the state is currently taking and the steps the State Plans to take in accordance with the written plan to retrain or hire personnel within the designated state unit to meet standards that are based on the highest requirements in the state, including measures to notify designated state unit personnel, institutions of higher education, and other public agencies of these steps and the timelines for taking each step.
+Describe the state agency's policies and procedures for the establishment and maintenance of personnel standards to ensure that designated state unit professional and paraprofessional personnel are adequately trained and prepared, including:

+- 1. standards that are consistent with any national or state-approved or -recognized certification, licensing, registration, or, in the absence of these requirements, other comparable requirements (including state personnel requirements) that apply to the profession or discipline in which such personnel are providing vocational rehabilitation services; and - 2. to the extent that existing standards are not based on the highest requirements in the state applicable to a particular profession or discipline, the steps the state is currently taking and the steps the State Plans to take in accordance with the written plan to retrain or hire personnel within the designated state unit to meet standards that are based on the highest requirements in the state, including measures to notify designated state unit personnel, institutions of higher education, and other public agencies of these steps and the timelines for taking each step.

 Be sure to include the following:

 - specific strategies for retraining, recruiting, and hiring personnel; - the specific time period by which all state unit personnel will meet the standards; - procedures for evaluating the designated state unit's progress in hiring or retraining personnel to meet applicable personnel standards within the established time period; - the identification of initial minimum qualifications that the designated state unit will require of newly hired personnel when the state unit is unable to hire new personnel who meet the established personnel standards; - the identification of a plan for training newly hired personnel who do not meet the established standards to meet the applicable standards within the time period established for all state unit personnel to meet the established personnel standards.

+PERSONNEL STANDARDS

-PERSONNEL STANDARDS 1.
-ADEQUATELY PREPARED AND TRAINED STAFF Rhode Island does not have a state approved or recognized certification, licensure, or registration requirements for Rehabilitation Counselors.
-Rhode Island Office of Rehabilitation Services has elected to base its minimum personnel standards for recruitment of counselors on the requirement of a Master's degree in Rehabilitation Counseling.
-ORS will continue to monitor any state efforts for licensure of Rehabilitation Counselors.
-This Master's degree in Rehabilitation Counseling requirement exceeds the national CRC requirements.
-2. NEW PERSONNEL All new personnel are expected to meet the standard of a Master's Degree in Rehabilitation Counseling from an accredited program.
-ORS has been able to fill all vacancies with individuals with a Master's Degree in Rehabilitation Counseling since 10/01/2000 of which 9 completed internships with ORS.
+1. ADEQUATELY PREPARED AND TRAINED STAFF

+Although Rhode Island does not have a state approved or recognized certification, licensure, or registration requirements for Rehabilitation Counselors, Rhode Island Office of Rehabilitation Services has elected to base its minimum personnel standards for recruitment of counselors on the requirement of a Master's Degree in Rehabilitation Counselors.
+This Master's Degree in Rehabilitation Counseling requirement exceeds the national CRC requirements.

+2. NEW PERSONNEL

+All new personnel are expected to meet the standard of a Master's Degree in Rehabilitation Counseling from an accredited program.

+ORS has been able to fill all vacancies with individuals with a Master's Degree in Rehabilitation Counseling since 10/01/2000, of which 16 completed practicum/internships with ORS.

 ORS has worked aggressively with the institutions of higher education to recruit qualified individuals to fill vacancies.

 ORS expects that it will be able to continue to hire individuals who meet the standard.

 ORS will continue to fill all fiscal and support staff vacancies with individuals who meet state requirements for education and experience.

-3. EXISTING PERSONNEL As of December 2009, all ORS counselors meet the standard (100% compliance), all field VR supervisors and Administrators meet the CSPD standard.
-ORS continues to dedicate financial and training coordinator time to support the CSPD plan.
+3. EXISTING PERSONNEL

+Since December 2009, all ORS counselors meet the standard (100% compliance).
+All field VR Supervisors and Administrators meet the CSPD standard.

+ORS continues to dedicate financial and Training Coordinator time to support the CSPD plan.

-ORS encourages retraining and hiring of staff from minority backgrounds and staff with disabilities.
+ORS encourages training and hiring of staff from minority backgrounds and staff with disabilities.